 In 2016 Peter and Angus floated Hotel Chocolat on AIM, valued at £167 million.
 It is now valued at £514 million, with sales of £132.5 million and profits of £14.1 million in 2019.
 Peter told guests how the business is expanding internationally, for instance in America and Japan: “People in these countries really like our chocolates.”

-Tim Cockroft, Chief Executive Officer of N+1 Singer, welcomed guests and commented: “hearing your stories as entrepreneurs is a great learning experience,” he said, “it’s fascinating for us as a business, and we love meeting people like you.
+Tim Cockroft, Chief Executive Officer of Singer Capital Markets, welcomed guests and commented: “hearing your stories as entrepreneurs is a great learning experience,” he said, “it’s fascinating for us as a business, and we love meeting people like you.
 Take Chilly’s – everyone in the room has either already got one of their reusable bottles or will do soon – what an amazing story.”

 For more information on this news, please email us or call us on +44 (0)20 7496 3000.